Cybersecurity expert training staff on cybersecurity and encryption

 They are used to encrypt emails between your organisation and external parties, protecting the confidentiality and integrity of message content as it passes over unencrypted channels.

-As well as email security, encryption gateways are used for compliance with data security regulations, ensuring sensitive information isn't leaked during transmission or stored without appropriate protection.
+As well as providing email security, encryption gateways help with regulatory compliance, ensuring that sensitive information isn't leaked during transmission or stored without appropriate protection.

 Some email encryption gateways are hosted on-premise and managed by internal company administrators.